 Treatments for BPH; These range from watchful waiting, to medication, through to surgery.

 Medications derived from plants have shown some benefit, for example, Saw Palmetto, but generally prescription medications such as Flomaxtra® or Duodart® are much better able to reduce the symptoms of prostatic obstruction.
-Often this is only a temporary relief and eventually surgery is required.
+Often this is only a temporary relief and eventually surgery is required and most medications have some side-effects.

 There have been a number of so-called “minimally-invasive” surgical treatments for BPH over the years, and Dr. Love has had experience with all of them.
-Most have proved unsatisfactory in the medium to long term, and the only one that can be really considered useful for patients is the UroLift® device, which is achieving good results with follow-up beyond 5 years.
+Many have proved unsatisfactory in the medium to long term, and the only ones that have been shown to be really useful for patients are the Rezum® steam technique ,and the UroLift® device, which is achieving good results with follow-up beyond 5 years,done as day case procedures, with no side-effects, particularly no sexual side-effects.

-Transurethral surgery of the prostate (TURP) is actually a minimally invasive way of treating prostatic obstruction, and has been the “gold standard” treatment for many years, giving excellent results usually requiring just a two-day visit to hospital.
-However, laser surgery, especially GreenLight® laser, has largely taken over from TURP, because there is virtually no bleeding and sometimes men are in hospital for as little as 12 - 18 hours after this form of prostate surgery.
+Transurethral surgery of the prostate (TURP) is actually also a reasonably minimally invasive way of treating prostatic obstruction, and has been the “gold standard” treatment for many years, giving excellent results usually requiring just a two-day visit to hospital.
+However, laser surgery, especially GreenLight® laser, has proved to be an alternative to TURP, because there is virtually no bleeding and sometimes men are in hospital for as little as 12 - 18 hours after this form of prostate surgery.
+There can be some sexual side-effects from both TURP and GreenLight®.

-Dr. Love has extensive experience in all forms of treating BPH, and is an active user of both GreenLight® and UroLift® technology.
+Dr. Love has extensive experience in all forms of treating BPH, and is an active user of TURP, GreenLight® , Rezum® and UroLift® technology.
+Some patients are more suitable for one, rather than one of the other, treatments, and must be assessed individually.